The 2018 Moving Together Conference

 Cameron United Civil (UC)

-Paul Howard Stein Hudson, Boston (HSH)
+Paul Howard Stein Hudson (HSH)

 Albert VHB